toblut-midmug/ur-smol-nabla/README.md

 A minimal autograd + small deep learning library in Hoon in the spirit of [micrograd](https://github.com/karpathy/micrograd).

-### Train a neural net in Hoon
+### Train a neural net
-`/gen/moons-demo.hoon` trains a 65 parameters neural net for a binary classification problem on 50 training examples of 2D data.
+`/gen/moons-demo.hoon` trains a 65 parameters neural net for 2d binary classification on a small dataset.
 Copy it along with the dependencies in `/lib/` into the respective directories of your ship's `%base` desk.
 In the dojo:

 ```
 > |commit %base